HazyResearch/ThunderKittens/examples/based/linear_attn_forward/README.md

 $$\phi(q_i)^T\phi(k_j) = 1 + q_i^Tk_j + \frac{(q_i^Tk_j)^2}{2}$$
 We use a feature dimension of $16$ when projecting queries and keys, so the resulting shape of $\phi(q), \phi(k)$ has dimension $273 = 1 + 16 + 16^2$. we need careful memory management to compute this feature map and outputs efficiently on hardware!

-Details of this prefill kernel are provided in [Algorithm 1 of the Based paper](https://arxiv.org/pdf/2402.18668).
+Details of this prefill kernel are provided in [Algorithm 1 of the Based paper](https://arxiv.org/pdf/2402.18668), and the implementation released today reflects a further improved algorithm (including extensions to H100 features)!
 We provide a high level description here as well.
 We compute $y_i$ using a combination of the *parallel* and *recurrent* views.
 Now letting $y_i$ be a $16 \times 16$ *chunk* of tokens, focusing on the numerator:

 $$y_i = (\phi(q_i)^T\phi(k_i))v_i + \phi(q_i)\sum_{j=1}^{i-1}\phi(k_j)^Tv_j$$